TiBej/ChatBot/README.md

 ## AIML
 AIML doesn't get further developed anymore.
 This bot is made for fun don't be to harsh ;)

-> Special thanks go to Dr. Richard and S. Wallace for developing AIML.
+> Special thanks goes to Dr. Richard and S. Wallace for developing AIML.

 https://en.wikipedia.org/wiki/AIML